 Playa del Arenal

-The beach has a modern promenade with restaurants and bars as well as plenty of activities like water sports, volleyball and football.
+The beach has a modern promenade with restaurants and bars and plenty of activities like water sports, volleyball and football.
 The beach’s water has a Blue Flag rating which means you can enjoy the stunningly clear waters with no worries about the quality of the water.

-Another advantage of choosing Playa del Arenal is that it sits next to the town of Javea which offers some of the best villas in Costa Blanca as well as a summer of festivals, markets, and fireworks as well as traditional Spanish entertainment.
+Another advantage of choosing Playa del Arenal is that it sits next to the town of Javea, which offers some of the best villas in Costa Blanca, as well as a summer of festivals, markets, fireworks, and traditional Spanish entertainment.
 It’s also conveniently located for exploring the rest of the region.